Dear All,

 Dear Preethi,

-It is obvious that there would be impact on performance when one is recovering from sickness.
+It is obvious that there would be an impact on performance when one is recovering from sickness.
 This change in performance is for a temporary period.
-During this period management has to take care of the employee to recover but not that to remove from the job.
-Do you sure that the person on replacement would able to give delivery up to your expectation from day one?
-It is completely wrong, if you are thinking so.
+During this period, management has to take care of the employee to recover but not to remove them from the job.
+Are you sure that the person replacing them would be able to deliver up to your expectations from day one?
+It is completely wrong if you are thinking so.

-You simply can not terminate one as per your wish or whim.
-You need to follow the rules for termination to keep safe from legal angle.
+You simply cannot terminate someone as per your wish or whim.
+You need to follow the rules for termination to stay safe from a legal standpoint.

 From India, Mumbai